-The echo circuit plus OR305, OR306, AND305, AND306, TL17, AND405, and TL16 comprise the weak in-feed tripping circuit.
+The echo circuit plus OR305, AND405, and TL16 comprise the weak in-feed tripping circuit.
 For the same internal fault condition outlined in the previous paragraph, AND405 produces an output because of the following:

-- The NOT input to AND405 is satisfied because there is no output from the blocking functions. - There is an output from OR306, since either - FD has operated, - V1 has dropped out when all three poles are closed, or - V1L has dropped out when one pole is open. - The other two inputs to AND405 are satisfied, since a trip signal is being received and timer TL11 has not timed out yet.
+- The NOT input to AND405 is satisfied because there is no output from the blocking functions. - There is an output from OR305, since either - FD has operated, - V1 has dropped out - The other two inputs to AND405 are satisfied, since a trip signal is being received and timer TL11 has not timed out yet.

-The output from AND406 energizes timer TL16, which produces a trip output when it times out.
+The output from AND405 energizes timer TL16, which produces a trip output when it times out.
 The adjustable time-delay pickup of timer TL16 is provided for security against any spurious receiver output that might occur during fault conditions.